wazuh/wazuh-documentation/source/upgrade-guide/elasticsearch-kibana-filebeat/upgrading-open-distro.rst

 #.
 Repeat the steps for every Elasticsearch node.

 .. note:: The Open Distro for Elasticsearch performance analyzer plugin is installed by default and can have a negative impact on system resources.
-We recommend removing it with the following command ``/usr/share/elasticsearch/bin/elasticsearch-plugin remove opendistro_performance_analyzer``.
+We recommend removing it with the following command ``/usr/share/elasticsearch/bin/elasticsearch-plugin remove opendistro-performance-analyzer``.

 Upgrading Filebeat